htz-ecust/Semantic-consistent-Embedding/README.md

 # Semantic-consistent Embedding
-This is the toy data example of "Semantic-consistent Embedding for Zero-shot Fault Diagnosis".
+This is the toy data example of semantic-consistent embedding (SCE).

 # Requirements
 ~~~